microsoft/vsts-ibm-websphere-extension/README.md

 1. Install the [IBM WebSphere extension](https://marketplace.visualstudio.com/items/ms-vsts.ibm-webshepere) from the Team Services Marketplace.

-2. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repository.
+2. Go to your Azure DevOps or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repository.

 3. Click **Add build step...** and select the necessary tasks to generate your release assets (e.g. **Maven**, **Gradle**).